Rex Burkhead

 Rex Burkhead (born July 2, 1990) is an American former professional football player who was a running back in the National Football League (NFL) for 10 seasons.
-He played college football for the Nebraska Cornhuskers, and was selected by the Cincinnati Bengals in the sixth round of the 2013 NFL draft.
+He played college football for the Nebraska Cornhuskers and was selected by the Cincinnati Bengals in the sixth round of the 2013 NFL draft.
 After four seasons with the Bengals, Burkhead spent his next four seasons with the New England Patriots, where he appeared in consecutive Super Bowls and won Super Bowl LIII, the second of the two Super Bowls he appeared in.
-Burkhead signed with the Houston Texans in 2021 and spent the 2021 and 2022 seasons with them.
-After spending the 2023 NFL season as an un-signed free agent, Burkhead announced his retirement from professional football during the 2024 off-season.
+Burkhead signed with the Houston Texans in 2021 and spent the next two seasons with them.
+Burkhead spent the 2023 NFL season as an un-signed free agent and announced his retirement from professional football during the offseason of the 2024 season.

 Early life

 Burkhead was born in Winchester, Kentucky, and raised in the Dallas-Fort Worth area of Texas.
 He attended Plano Senior High School in Plano, Texas, where he played high school football for the Wildcats.
 Burkhead was on the varsity team for all four years of his high school career and even played in the division 5A basketball playoffs his senior year.
 As a junior, he rushed for 1,762 yards and 28 touchdowns, leading the school to a state semifinal appearance in the Texas 5-A football playoffs.
-He earned first-team all-district honors in basketball as a junior and senior, and as a freshman he was part of Class 5A state championship basketball team.
+Burkhead earned first-team all-district honors in basketball as a junior and senior, and as a freshman he was part of Class 5A state championship basketball team.